 Connery wears medium-dark grey flat front trousers with angled side pockets, and his belt and shoes are black.
 Connery wears this outfit twice in the film, with a different shirt and repp striped tie each time.
 The shirts are made by Turnbull & Asser or Frank Foster and have a spread collar and 1-button, button-down cocktail cuffs.
 The first is pale blue and the second is a slightly darker and more saturated sky blue.
 The first tie is navy with burgundy and pale yellow stripes, though the navy is warmer than the blazer’s cool navy and clashes.
 The second tie is has larger gold and burgundy stripes on a lighter navy with a cooler tone that’s much more agreeable with the blazer.

-In The Spy Who Loved Me, Roger Moore wears a navy 2-button blazer that’s almost identical to the one he wears two years later in Moonraker.
+In The Spy Who Loved Me, Roger Moore wears a very dark navy 2-button blazer that’s almost identical to the one he wears two years later in Moonraker.
 It’s made by Angelo Roma with a clean cut and straight, narrow, roped shoulders in classic Roman style that echoes English military tailoring.
 The lapels are an inch wider than they need to be, but they don’t detract from the excellent fit and timeless cut of the blazer.
 The blazer is detailed with silver-toned metal buttons, not shanked but with 4-holes like a regular button, sewn with navy thread.
 There are four buttons on each cuff, slanted pockets with a ticket pocket (which isn’t present on the Moonraker blazer) and deep double vents.

 The white gabardine trousers have a flat front and bell bottoms, which if might ever be appropriate would be appropriate here.
 In white—worn with a navy blazer—they evoke a sailor’s uniform, and Moore is indeed wearing the trousers out at sea.
 The Frank Foster shirt is cream with mid blue stripes spaced different lengths apart.
 Though at some parts it looks like the stripes are grouped in threes, it doesn’t all follow that pattern.
 The shirt has a large point collar and tab cuffs.
 The tie is mid blue shantung silk, tied in a four-in-hand knot.
 Moore wears black horsebit slip-ons and black socks.
 The outfit overall could best be described as dressy resort-wear.
 White trousers, though classic, dress down the blazer.
 They are best worn in a warm climate far from the city, where mid grey trousers work best.